rusbomber/VictoriaLogs/docs/victorialogs/sql-to-logsql.md

 The `<filters>` part selects the needed logs (rows) according to the provided [filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters).
 Then the provided [pipes](https://docs.victoriametrics.com/victorialogs/logsql/#pipes) are executed sequentially.
 Every such pipe receives all the rows from the previous stage, performs some calculations and/or transformations, and then pushes the resulting rows to the next stage.
-This simplifies reading and understanding the query - just read it from the beginning to the end in order to understand what does it do at every stage.
+This simplifies reading and understanding the query: just read it from beginning to end to understand what it does at every stage.

-LogsQL pipes cover all the functionality from SQL: aggregations, calculations, transformations, subqueries, joins, post-filters, sorting, etc.
+LogsQL pipes cover all the functionality of SQL: aggregations, calculations, transformations, subqueries, joins, post-filters, sorting, etc.
 See the [conversion rules](https://docs.victoriametrics.com/victorialogs/sql-to-logsql/#conversion-rules) on how to convert SQL to LogsQL.

-## conversion rules
+## Conversion Rules

-The following rules must be used for converting SQL query into LogsQL query:
+The following rules must be used for converting an SQL query into a LogsQL query:

 - If the SQL query contains `WHERE`, then convert it into [LogsQL filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters).
-  Otherwise just start LogsQL query with [`*`](https://docs.victoriametrics.com/victorialogs/logsql/#any-value-filter).
+  Otherwise, just start the LogsQL query with [`*`](https://docs.victoriametrics.com/victorialogs/logsql/#any-value-filter).
   For example, `SELECT * FROM table WHERE field1=value1 AND field2<>value2` is converted into `field1:=value1 field2:!=value2`,
   while `SELECT * FROM table` is converted into `*`.
 - `IN` subqueries inside `WHERE` must be converted into [`in` filters](https://docs.victoriametrics.com/victorialogs/logsql/#multi-exact-filter).